 I have decided to insulate the floor retrospectively using something like this cork acoustic and thermal insulation roll.
 It won’t be as effective as the insulation in the above video and it will raise the floor by about 10mm but I’m happy with this.

-The walls and roof
+The garden office walls

 Building the wall frame is very straight forwards.
 I started by adding the 90mm posts to the corner and measuring the distance in-between.
 I then built another frame with the CLS timber measuring 2m tall and the correct length of the building.
 Struts were added in 600mm intervals to allow for the insulation to fit snuggly between.
 Nogins were added 1200mm up from the base timber. (again for the insulation to fit nicely.)